This website stores cookies on your device. To find out more about the cookies we use, see our Privacy Policy

 What is a Bonded Warehouse?

-A bonded warehouse is a secure storage facility that the government authorizes to store imported goods before they are released into the local market or exported to another country.
+A bonded warehouse is a secure storage facility that the government authorizes to store imported goods (that are subject to duties) before they are released into the local market or exported to another country.
+These goods are stored, handled, or even processed there before customs duties are paid.
 The main purpose of a customs-bonded warehouse is to provide a secure and convenient location for the storage of goods while they await clearance by customs authorities and payment of customs duties and taxes.
+When should you use a bonded warehouse as a retailer?
+If you’re looking to manage expenses on international sales, since you don’t have to pay duties and taxes all at once, it really cuts down the costs of importing large quantities of products.

 What Type of Goods Can Be Stored in Bonded Warehouses?